UMH PROPERTIES, INC. DECLARES COMMON AND PREFERRED DIVIDENDS

+Also, on April 1, 2022, the Board of Directors declared a quarterly dividend of $0.421875 per share for the period from March 1, 2022 through May 31, 2022, on the Company's 6.75% Series C Cumulative Redeemable Preferred Stock payable June 15, 2022, to shareholders of record at the close of business on May 16, 2022.
+Series C preferred share dividends are cumulative and payable quarterly at an annual rate of $1.6875 per share.

-Also, on July 1, 2022, the Board of Directors declared a quarterly dividend of $0.3984375 per share for the period from June 1, 2022, through August 31, 2022, on the Company's 6.375% Series D Cumulative Redeemable Preferred Stock payable September 15, 2022, to shareholders of record at the close of business on August 15, 2022.
+In addition, on April 1, 2022, the Board of Directors declared a quarterly dividend of $0.3984375 per share for the period from March 1, 2022 through May 31, 2022, on the Company's 6.375% Series D Cumulative Redeemable Preferred Stock payable June 15, 2022, to shareholders of record at the close of business on May 16, 2022.
 Series D preferred share dividends are cumulative and payable quarterly at an annual rate of $1.59375 per share.

 Contact: Nelli Madden